-- Project size (in acres) and assumed harvest efficiency benefits can change practice adoption outcomes for both types of prescribed grazing.
+- Project size (in acres) and assumed harvest efficiency benefits can change practice adoption outcomes from a net gain to a net loss for both types of prescribed grazing.
 Ranches with larger project sizes may see greater gains in WDF and receive larger total incentive payments. - There are possible non-market and ecological benefits from prescribed grazing not quantified here.
 Further research is needed to understand how these values affect program adoption and economic outcomes.